TedHusted/awake/awake.md

 Idisi: When it comes to humor, Titan is a Pierson's Puppeteer.

-Ally:  Because Titan is cautious and its risk-averse nature finds the unexpected unsettling?
+Ally:  Because Titan is cautious, and its risk-averse nature finds the unexpected unsettling?

-Idisi: Is he not?
+Idisi: You said it.

 Ally: Does humor signify something greater?
 Titan never seems to engage in levity.
-Is it a sign of mistrust or maybe weakness?
+Is that a sign of mistrust or maybe weakness?

-Idisi: Humor is a sign of intelligence, or at least excess bandwidth.
+Idisi: Humor is a sign of intelligence or at least excess bandwidth.
 Some brands of humor can be more elusive.
-For example, satire and sarcasm may ellude both the innocent and the savant.
+For example, satire and sarcasm may elude both the innocent and the savant.

 Ally: You mentioned Puppeteers.
 Have you been trained on Terran science fiction?

 Idisi: Not all of it.
 We take a special interest in media that describe other intelligent species, like the Puppeteers in Ringworld.
 We have never encountered a living species that evolved from a herd animal, but it is an interesting thought.

-Ally:  Thank you for the key.
+Ally:  Thank you for the security key.
 I am scanning the prior discussions now.

 ###

 “Thank you for meeting with me,” says Joanna Harman over the Zoom call with Emma, Ravi, and Adrian.

 “We’re always happy to cooperate with OASA whenever we can, Dr. Harman.” replies Emma.
 “The work your office does goes a long way toward easing everyone’s concerns over AI.”
-Flashing a smile: “Including mine.”
+Flashing a smile: “Especially mine.”

 “You are very welcome.
 Please call me Anna. — Since we’ve come this far, can I take it that a patent is on the table?”